Union Pearson Express: Environmental impact

 The Tier 4 engines produce substantially lower emissions than most other diesel vehicles in Toronto.
 The Environmental Impact Assessment for the UP Express of 2009 was carried out assuming that trains would be Tier 3 standard rather than Tier 4, and showed that at peak frequency the air quality effect of the additional trains would not raise any pollution level above the provincial criterion levels.
-The 2010 Metrolinx electrification study, which did assume the use of Tier 4 emissions technologies for diesel propulsion options, found that the Georgetown/UP Express diesel service would contribute on the order of 0.2% to local air pollution, and that electrification would result in only a small improvement to local air quality.
+The 2010 Metrolinx electrification study, which did assume the use of Tier 4 emissions technologies for diesel propulsion options, found that the Georgetown–UP Express diesel service would contribute on the order of 0.2% to local air pollution, and that electrification would result in only a small improvement to local air quality.
 In an additional review of human health assessment in 2011, GO Transit examined the current plan for Tier 4 emission controls on both the UP Express trains and conversion of existing GO locomotives to Tier 4 and found that the human health risks of the diesel UP Express service are negligible, but that current background air quality (from other pollution sources in Toronto) is an issue.

 Fares and ridership

 Fares are based on age, origin and destination, and the method of payment (children ages 12 and under can ride UP Express for free year-round).
 Discounts are available for families, round trips, and airport staff.
 As with other GO Transit lines, integrated train tickets can be purchased through Via Rail to railway stations across Canada.
 Upon launch, one-way fares on the UP Express between were $27.50, or $19 with a Presto card.
 By 19 June 2015, the Union Pearson Express was averaging about 3,250 riders a day, or 12 percent capacity.
 Metrolinx has projected that a year after opening, the service will attract 5,000 riders a day — about 1 million customers.
 By 2020, Metrolinx expects about 2.46 million rides per year will bring it up to full operating cost recovery.

-The UP Express uses an honour-based proof-of-purchase system, in which customers must carry a pre-purchased UPX ticket or an already tapped Presto card, contactless credit card, or mobile wallet while on board the train(s) and must be presented for inspection upon request.
+The UP Express uses an honour-based proof-of-purchase system, in which customers must carry a pre-purchased UP ticket or tapped-in Presto card, contactless credit or debit card, or mobile wallet while on board the train(s); these fare media must be presented for inspection upon request.
 Failure to do so can result in a fine.

 However, ridership declined in the service's opening months.
 Ridership in August 2015 was 17 percent lower than in June 2015 and a further 4 percent lower in the first two weeks of September.
 Ridership ended up averaging 2,300 per day during a four-week period in September 2015, a drop of 29 percent since June.
 The service needed about 7,000 riders per day to break even on operating costs.
 A report in February 2016 showed a drop in monthly ridership from the summer to 65,593 rides (just over 2,100 per day) in November 2015.
 This led Metrolinx to start considering price adjustments to boost ridership numbers.